sendgrid/sendgrid-go/proposal/mail-helper-refactor.md

         message.AddTo(to2)

         // If you need to add more [Personalizations](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html),
-        // here is an example of adding another Personalization by passing in a personalization index
+        // Here is an example of adding another Personalization by passing in a personalization index

         // Global message level methods
         message.SetFrom(&mail.Email{"from@example.com", "Example Sender"})